 Rooms within buildings are written like 2–190.
 The number before the dash tells you the building, which is Building 2.
 The leading digits after the dash are the floor number, which is 1, the first floor.
 A floor number of 0 is the basement.
 The remaining digits indicate the specific room.
 Since most hallways within a building don’t branch off, room numbers typically increase in one direction.

+Another fact is that odd room numbers and even room numbers are always on opposite sides of hallways.
 Because of that, once you know where the building is, it’s usually easy to locate where a specific room is.
 So once you know where the building numbers are, you can navigate your way around MIT!
 We’ll start with Building 10, which you’re probably familiar with from all of these MIT pictures:

 The west–east line we just drew is the Infinite Corridor, or just the Infinite.
 It starts from Building 7, which is an important MIT landmark, and branches off in the end at Building 8.
 It’s a pretty important hallway for navigation.
 Most of the rooms along the hallway are administrative rooms and labs, so you likely won’t have any classes along the Infinite, but it’s a good idea to get familiar with it.
 It is in fact not that long, so it makes no sense to me why it’s called the Infinite.